IDAES/idaes-pse/docs/property_models/ideal_gas.rst

 Activity Coefficient Model - NRTL
 ----------------------------------
-The activity coefficient for component :math:`i` is computed using the following equations when using the Non-Random Two Liquid model0:
+The activity coefficient for component :math:`i` is computed using the following equations when using the Non-Random Two Liquid model [3]:

 .. math:: log_e{\gamma_i} = \frac{\sum_j{x_j\tau_jG_{ji}}}{\sum_kx_kG_{ki}} + \sum_j\frac{x_jG_{ij}}{\sum_kx_kG_{kj}}\lbrack\tau_{ij} - \frac{\sum_mx_m\tau_{mj}G_{mj}}{\sum_kx_kG_{kj}}\rbrack
 .. math:: G_{ij}=\exp({-\alpha_{ij}\tau_{ij}})

-where :math:`\alpha_{ij}` and :math:`\tau_{ij}` are NRTL model specific variables that either need to be fixed for a given component set or need to be estimated from VLE data.
+where :math:`\alpha_{ij}` is the non-randomness parameter and :math:`\tau_{ij}` is the binary interaction parameter for the NRTL model.
+Note that in the IDAES implementation, these are declared as variables that allows for more flexibility and the ability to use these in a parameter estimation problem.
+These NRTL model specific variables need to be either fixed for a given component set or need to be estimated from VLE data.

 The bubble point is computed by enforcing the following condition: